HighOutputVentures/highoutput-library/packages/analytics/README.md

 Any properties relevant to the event.
 Values with types of `Buffer` or `ObjectID` are serialized into string using [bs58](https://www.npmjs.com/package/bs58).

 #### .stop()
-Clears the queue and waits for the pending request to Mixpanel finish.
+Clears the queue and waits for the pending request to Mixpanel to finish.